Dried fish: Stockfish

 Stockfish is unsalted fish, especially cod, dried by cold air and wind on wooden racks on the foreshore.
 The drying racks are known as fish flakes.
-Cod is the most common fish used in stockfish production, though other whitefish, such as pollock, haddock, ling and tusk, are also used.
+Cod is the most common fish used in stockfish production, though other whitefish, such as pollock, haddock, ling and cusk, are also used.

 Clipfish

 Over the centuries, several variants of dried fish have evolved.
 Stockfish, dried as fresh fish and not salted, is often confused with clipfish, where the fish is salted before drying.
 After 2–3 weeks in salt the fish has saltmatured, and is transformed from wet salted fish to Clipfish through a drying process.
 The salted fish was earlier dried on rocks (clips) on the foreshore.
 The production method of Clipfish (or Bacalhau in Portuguese) was developed by the Portuguese who first mined salt near the brackish water of Aveiro, and brought it to Newfoundland where cod was available in massive quantities. (q.v.).
 Salting was not economically feasible until the 17th century, when cheap salt from southern Europe became available to the maritime nations of northern Europe.

 Stockfish is cured in a process called fermentation where cold adapted bacteria matures the fish, similar to the maturing process of cheese.
-Clipfish is processed in a chemically curing process called saltmaturing, similar to the maturing processes of other saltmatured products like the Parma ham.
+Clipfish is processed in a chemical curing process called saltmaturing, similar to the maturing processes of other saltmatured products like the Parma ham.